angelniebla/opportunistic-ble-mesh/README.md

 ## Funding

-The developments presented in this repository have been funded by Opportunistic Edge Computing Based on Mobile and Low-Power IoT Devices (ORBALLO), a project funded by Ministerio de Ciencia e Innovación through grant PID2020-118857RA-I00.
+The development presented in this repository have been funded by Opportunistic Edge Computing Based on Mobile and Low-Power IoT Devices (ORBALLO), Grant PID2020-118857RA-I00, funded by MCIN and AEI (10.13039/501100011033).

 ## License
 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]